Cognoscan/condense_db/spec.md

 Signatures are special in that they are always associated with another MessagePack object: the object being signed.
 As such, a Signature *must* be part of an array.
 The first element of this array is the MessagePack object that was signed, and all other elements must be Signatures signing that object.
+This signed array is not directly accessed as an array in queries and schema validation; instead, the array is treated as though it were the first element in the array, but with the option to verify signatures on it.

 An encoded signature contains 4 elements in the following order: